Who we are

 CJF's approach is built on three cornerstones:

 Justice.
 Equity.
 Unity.
 Democracy.
 We explore the most pressing issues facing the country today at our monthly CJF J-Talks – public events where journalists, business people, government officials, academics and students gather to discuss the role of the media in Canadian society.
 Journalists gain insights into conditions and constraints that guide business and government decisions and actions.
-Non-journalists gain an understanding of the realities that drive media policies and practices.(Left: Michael Cooke, editor of the Toronto Star, discussed the future of newspapers alongside other editors during the 2012-2013 season.)
+Non-journalists gain an understanding of the realities that drive media policies and practices.(Left: Mohamed Fahmy, the Canadian journalist who was the former Egypt bureau chief for Al Jazeera International, spoke at a J-Talk in Toronto shortly after his release from a Cairo prison.
+The event was a partnership with the Toronto Public Library.)

 Why it is so important